Alpha-Drive/universe-windows-envs/vnc-gtav/README.md

 python $env:UNIVERSE_WINDOWS_ENVS_DIR/vnc-gtav/run_vnc_env.py
 ```

 The run script will start GTAV if it's not started and send keys to load <kbd>Story Mode</kbd> if it's not already loaded.
 Sit back and let it send the keys necessary.
 Note that closing your RDP session will kill the environment.
-The logout link on the desktop will is an attempt to circumvent this behavior, but it does not always work and can change the chrome of the GTA window.
+The logout link on the desktop is an attempt to circumvent this behavior, but it does not always work and can change the chrome of the GTA window.
 (Help wanted!).

+*ProTip*: To get back to the desktop from the game on hit the Windows key twice, or Alt+Tab

 #### Skip reload
 To avoid loading the saved game every episode (which takes ~40s), you can pass <kbd>-s</kbd> to run_vnc_env.py